Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Conclusions

 This conclusion is reached by defining an `Equal Mix Metric' which quantifies the extent to which a two-channel PMD is an equal mix of the contributing channels, or whether one channel dominates, and then computing the correlation with the energy difference, overlap and relative intensities.
 The third condition is determined from unexpected behavior of the two-channel PMD interference.
 The EMM is based on the Earth Mover's Distance, a statistical measure used to quantify the dissimilarity between two probability distributions.
-These are commonly used in several areas of knowledge, such as computer vision \cite{Zhang2020emd}, biology \cite{Orlova2016}, ecology \cite{Kranstauber2017}, chemistry \cite{Wang2023emd} and particle physics \cite{Komiske2019}.
+These are commonly used in several areas of knowledge, such as computer vision \cite{Zhang2020emd}, biology \cite{Orlova2016}, ecology \cite{Kranstauber2017}, chemistry \cite{Wang2023emd} and particle physics \cite{Komiske2019}, but not in strong-field and attosecond physics.
+Nonetheless, it is potentially a valuable tool for understanding to which extent different quantum pathways contribute to the underlying dynamics in an interferometric process.

-The interchannel interference depends more strongly on the target rather than the field symmetries.
-Due to the vast number of interfering processes, interchannel interference is difficult to detangle.
-Nonetheless, we derive analytic interference conditions for channel-only, channel-exchange, channel-temporal and channel-combined (temporal-exchange) interference using similar methodology as in \cite{Hashim2024,Hashim2025}.
-This considerably extends the toolbox of two-electron quantum-interference processes for RESI, in the framework of the SFA for arbitrary fields, thus completing the systematic classification of the interference tapestry in \cite{Hashim2024,Hashim2025}.
-We identify building blocks that suggest similar patterns as in the intrachannel case such as spine, hyperbolae, and fishbone structures.
-However, due to the number of processes involved if one considers more than one excitation channel, the patterns may superimpose, skew and blur each other.
-This means that the resulting patterns are difficult to ascertain analytically.
-Nonetheless, in general we find that the additional interchannel phase difference causes blurring of intrachannel interference patterns which remain largely unchanged as expected.
-Channel-exchange interference is most prominent, with other channel interference types playing a secondary role.
-This follows the same trend as the intrachannel interference \cite{Hashim2024}.
+Interchannel interference is governed primarily by target properties rather than field symmetries and is challenging to disentangle due to the vast number of contributing pathways.
+Nevertheless, following the methodology of Refs.~\cite{Hashim2024,Hashim2025}, we derive analytic interference conditions for channel-only, channel-exchange, channel-temporal, and combined (temporal–exchange) interferences.
+This extends the classification of two-electron quantum-interference mechanisms in RESI within the SFA to arbitrary driving fields, completing the systematic framework introduced in Refs.~\cite{Hashim2024,Hashim2025}.
+The resulting interference patterns exhibit familiar building blocks from the intrachannel case such as spine, hyperbolic, and fishbone structures but when multiple excitation channels are involved these patterns can overlap, distort, and blur, rendering a fully analytic characterization difficult.
+Among the various types, channel-exchange interference is dominant, while the remaining interference types play a secondary role, consistent with the trends observed for intrachannel interference~\cite{Hashim2024}.